Pathoschild/smapi-mod-dump/source/~AndyCrocker/BetterMixedSeeds/README.md

 3. Extract the .zip mod file into your StardewValley/Mods folder and run the game using SMAPI.

 ## API
+**Note: ForceExcludeCrop & ReincludeCrop will throw an InvalidOperationException if you call them when a save isn't loaded**

+#### GetExcludedCrops()

+Retrieves the crop names that have been forcibly excluded.

 #### ForceExcludeCrop(params string[] cropNames)

 This overrides the players configuration to forcibly exclude crops from being dropped from mixed seeds.